Tancy Lee: British, European, and World title fights

 In January 1915 he faced Jimmy Wilde, at the time unbeaten in over 90 fights (according to some sources 103), for the vacant British, European, and IBU World titles at the National Sporting Club, stopping him in the 17th round to become triple champion.
 He lost the British and World titles nine months later to Joe "Young" Symonds.

 In February 1916 he beat Johnny Best to take the Scottish bantamweight title, and four months later faced Wilde for the British, European, and World flyweight titles, Wilde stopping him in the 11th round.

+In April 1916 he temporarily lost his flyweight title to Young Symonds but regained the title in a rematch a month later when he won in the 17th round.

 In December 1916 he successfully defended his Scottish bantamweight title against Lafferty and then moved up to featherweight.
 In November 1917 he knocked Charlie Hardcastle in the fourth round to become British featherweight champion.
 Although he lost his next three fights he successfully defended his British title in October 1918 against Joe Conn, and again in February 1919 against Danny Morgan to win the Lonsdale Belt outright.

 In December 1919 he challenged Louis de Ponthieu for the vacant European featherweight title at the Cirque de Paris, but was stopped in the 17th round.
 Having relinquished the British title he fought for it again in October 1920, but retired in the 19th round against defending champion Mike Honeyman.
 After losing to Auguste Grassi in March 1921 he retired from boxing, although he fought in a three-round exhibition bout in 1922, and made a comeback in 1926, at the age of 44, when he drew with Johnny Seeley.